danielsmaxwell/active_projects/README.txt

 Data Storytelling in R

-Article + video on setting up continuous integration to provide real-time feedback of student code submissions. https://blog.github.com/2017-03-01-real-time-feedback-for-students-using-continuous-integration-tools/
+Article + video on continuous integration to provide real-time feedback of student code submissions. https://blog.github.com/2017-03-01-real-time-feedback-for-students-using-continuous-integration-tools/

 How to integrate Travis-CI with GitHub